 Based on the potential impacts, adaptation options were presented for each climate risk.
 The adaptation measures comprise of both engineering and non-engineering interventions.
 Among others, installation of monitoring systems such as supervisory control and data acquisition (SCADA) can significantly improve transmission operation reliability.
-Similarly, capacity building of the authority managing the national electric grid (JSC NEGU) can lead to effective management of risks and recovery.
+Similarly, capacity building of the authority managing the regional electric grid (JSC REPN) can lead to effective management of risks and recovery.
 An analysis of the existing hydrometeorological network, covering the project locations, was also conducted which revealed that there is a dire need to install additional monitoring stations, particularly in the mountainous regions, for improved surveillance and development of data-driven adaptation interventions.

-Lastly, GHG accounting was performed to determine the project's contribution towards assisting Uzbekistan actualize its second Nationally Determined Contribution (NDC) agenda which seeks to reduce its GHG emissions per unit of GDP by 35% (compared to the level in 2010), by the year 2030.
-The reduction in greenhouse gas emissions was estimated for the two proposed interventions as per the guidelines developed by ADB for GHG accounting.
-If the efficiency of the transmission lines is increased by 0.5%, there will be a reduction of $60,428 \text{ tCO}2$ per year.
-Similarly, if 100 kW solar panels are installed on the rooftops of all four substations to provide power for the auxiliary services, the emissions would decrease by 409 tCO_2 per year.
+Lastly, a GHG account was drawn to determine the project's contribution towards assisting Uzbekistan actualize its second Nationally Determined Contribution (NDC) agenda which seeks to reduce its GHG emissions per unit of GDP by 35% (compared to the level in 2010), by the year 2030.
+The reduction in greenhouse gas emissions was estimated as 17,757 tCO2e/year since the modernization of 26 substations would lead to energy savings of 33,316 MWh per year.